-- Impact on students, faculty and staff Inability to come to class, to hold class, to come to work, and/or to provide vital functions to the community to ensure effective operations - Inability of commerce to supply needs of our community - Potential loss of public transport

-In the event of a pandemic/disease outbreak, the MSJ Police Department will coordinate with the MSJ Wellness Center and civil authorities regarding the retrieval and distribution of medications and other supplies.
+- Impact on students, faculty and staff Inability to come to class, to hold class, to come to work, and/or to provide vital functions to the community to ensure effective operations - Inability of commerce to supply needs of our community - Potential loss of public transport with the MSJ Wellness Center and civil authorities regarding the retrieval and distribution of medications and other supplies and/or other steps needed to reduce the spread of illness in campus and/or in the community.
+The ERT may implement temporary health and safety requirements for students, faculty, and staff based on recommendations of federal, state, and local health agencies.
 If emergency care is needed for any individuals, call 911 and the MSJ Police Department at (513) 244-4200 or 4200 or 0 from any campus phone.